Blog

 The mechanical advantage of a lever of the third order is always less than one because the effort arm is always less than the load arm.

-READ: How do you cope with a toddler when pregnant?
+READ: How do you deal with a two faced person?

 How does the length of the lever arm affect the effort force?